ClassicMMT/Stats220/README.md

 ## Link
-The link to my Stats220 website: https://classicmmt.github.io/Stats220/
+The link to my Stats220 website can be found [here](https://classicmmt.github.io/Stats220/)